Best Vertical Gaming Mice: 5 Ergonomic Top Picks (2026)

 #1.
 Zeerkeer Vertical Gaming Mouse (Top Pick)

 The Zeerkeer delivers the best balance of gaming features and ergonomics on this list.
-We used it for 2 weeks of daily Valorant sessions and the 11 programmable buttons handled ability binds without reaching for the keyboard.
+In games like Valorant, the 11 programmable buttons handle ability binds without reaching for the keyboard.

 Key specs: